rzygler/constantcontact/README.md

 contacts.forEach(a -> System.out.println(contact.getEmailAddresses()[0].getEmailAddress() + "," +
                 contact.getFirstName() + ","
                 + contact.getLastName() ) );

+// Create a contact
+Contact contact = new Contact();
+EmailAddress address = new EmailAddress();
+address.setEmailAddress("homer.simpson@gmail.com");
+// add the email address to the array contact.setEmailAddresses(new EmailAddress[]{ address });
+// add the contact to one or more lists ContactListMetaData contactListMetaData = new ContactListMetaData();
+contactListMetaData.setId(listId); // get listId from an existing Contact list
+// add the contact list to the array contact.setContactLists(new ContactListMetaData[]{ contactListMetaData });
+// save the contact
+Response<Contact> response = service.createContactByOwner(contact)
+// Contact is saved and embedded in response.body Contact savedContact = response.body();
+String contactId = savedContact.getId();
+/////////////////////

 // Fetch all draft campaigns
 CampaignService campaignService = new CampaignService(apiKey, apiToken);
 List<Campaign> campaigns = campaignService.getDraftCampaigns();